 This restrictive licensing scheme harms both the vendors and the City.
-For the thousands of vendors who have no other viable option to earn a living but to vend, this system leaves them with no choice but to work without a license, outside the regulatory system.
-This problem has only worsened in the post-September 11th economy, where work has been increasingly hard to find.
+For the thousands of vendors who have no other viable option to earn a living but to vend, this system leaves them with no choice but to work without a license or permit, outside the regulatory system.
 At the same time, the caps force the City to forego potential tax revenue and licensing fees from vendors.
-Street vendors also make use of commissaries-facilities that distribute food to vendors and provide storage for pushcarts- and raising the caps would also increase revenue to the city from the licensing of commissaries that serve vendors.
-The current excessively low caps also artificially prevent the free market from functioning efficiently, and allow some to capture unfair economic windfalls by monopolizing the limited number of licenses, leasing them out for exorbitant fees.
-No other industry is similarly capped.
-Raising the cap on permits would not affect the City's current preferences for veterans, its exemption for First Amendment vendors, or its system of close streets, including, but not limited to, the provisions of §17-307(b)(3)(b) (veteran preferences), §20-473 (First Amendment vendors), and §17-315(1) (closed streets).
+The current excessively low caps also artificially prevent the free market from functioning efficiently, and allow some to capture unfair economic windfalls by monopolizing the limited number of licenses and permits, leasing them out for exorbitant fees.
+Raising the cap on licenses and permits would not affect the City's current preferences for veterans, its exemption for First Amendment vendors, or its system of closed streets, including, but not limited to, the provisions of §17-307(b) (3)(b) (veteran preferences), §20-473 (First Amendment vendors), and §17-315(1) (closed streets) of the administrative code.

-The City respects the need for people to earn a living, and the desire of unlicensed vendors to integrate into the existing regulatory system.
-The City recognizes the benefit to the public of being able to regulate through its health code, administrative code, and licensing process - the sale and hygiene of food and the sale of general merchandise on the streets.
-The City appreciates the potential added revenue for the City that will come from more licensing fees being paid, and from broadening the city tax base.
-The City acknowledges its past support for improving access to vending licenses as exemplified by Local Law 66 of 2005.
-Considering these factors, the City finds the present caps on licenses to be harmful to vendors who are presently outside of the licensing system, detrimental to the public interest in regulation, and contrary to the City's interest in promoting diversity, equality, justice, and entrepreneurship.
+The Council respects the need for people to earn a living, and the desire of unlicensed vendors to integrate into the existing regulatory system.
+The Council recognizes the benefit to the public of being able to regulate - through its health code, administrative code, and licensing process - the sale and hygiene of food and the sale of general merchandise on the streets.
+The Council appreciates the potential added revenue for the City that will come from broadening the city tax base.
+The Council acknowledges its past support for improving access to vending licenses as exemplified by Local Law 66 of 2005, which prohibited City officials from asking about an applicant's immigration or citizenship status as part of any vending permit or license application or renewal.
+Considering these factors, the Council finds the present caps on licenses to be harmful to vendors who are presently outside of the licensing system, detrimental to the public interest in regulation, and contrary to the Council's interest in promoting diversity, equality, justice, and entrepreneurship.
 Therefore, the Council finds that legislation removing the caps on the licenses issued to general vendors and permits granted for food carts is warranted.